 DULUTH, Ga.--(BUSINESS WIRE)--

 AGCO, Your Agriculture Company, (AGCO), is a global leader focused on the design, manufacture and distribution of agricultural machinery.
 AGCO supports more productive farming through a full line of tractors, combines, hay tools, sprayers, forage equipment, tillage, implements, grain storage and protein production systems, as well as related replacement parts.
-AGCO products are sold through five core machinery brands, Challenger®, Fendt®, Massey Ferguson®, Valtra® and GSI®, and are distributed globally through 3,100 independent dealers and distributors in more than 140 countries worldwide.
-Retail financing is available through AGCO Finance for qualified purchasers.
-Founded in 1990, AGCO is headquartered in Duluth, Georgia, USA.
-In 2013, AGCO had net sales of $10.8 billion.
-For more information, see http://www.agcocorp.com.
+AGCO products are sold through five core machinery brands, Challenger®, Fendt®, GSI®, Massey Ferguson® and Valtra® and are distributed globally through 3,150 independent dealers and distributors in more than 140 countries worldwide.
+Founded in 1990, AGCO is headquartered in Duluth, GA, USA.
+In 2012, AGCO had net sales of $10 billion. www.AGCOcorp.com

 Rebecca Fabian, +1-646-415-8518